Code-Institute-Submissions/the-recipe-book-group/README.md

 Navbar: Dispite having "show-on-small" as a Materialize class which is defined as "show on mobiles ONLY" it is still showing up to a width of 992px in Dev Tools.
 Also the side-nav is showing the entire length of the page.

+the dropdown menu would not hide on mobile despite adding hide-on-small-only to class also mobile menu si showing on tablet instpite adding show-on-small class. adding hide-on-med-and-up removed the menu on all formats.
 ```html
 <a href="#" data-activates="mobile-nav" class="button-collapse show-on-small"><i class="material-icons">menu</i></a>
 ```